peterg7/Fantasy_Creator/docs/BugHunter.md

   ```

 - editing crown status does not display until toggling 'Show Rulers'
-- race case of requesting user to select a character
+- race case of requesting user to select

 ## Millipede *(timeline bugs)*